petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-To resolve the problem, delete the following resources one by one in the specific order:
+To resolve the problem, delete the following resources one by one in this specific order:

 1. Private endpoint connection.
 You can find this connection in the Azure Private Link service resource by going to the **Private endpoint connections** tab on the page for the Private Link service resource.
 1. Private Link service.